 We've had some beautiful days recently sprinkled amongst our normal hot and humid days.
-And checking out the 10-day forecast, it appears we're going to have more a lot more beautiful days with highs only in the 80's.
+And checking out the 10-day forecast, it appears we're going to have a string of beautiful days with highs only in the 80's.
 The garden seems to love it all, and has been going gangbusters.

 I'm harvesting zucchini already